sjullieb/WordCounter.Solution/README.md

 Requirements Software:

-* Download .NET Core 1.1.4 SDK and .NET Core Runtime 1.1.2 and install them.
+* Download .NET Core 1.1.4 SDK, .NET Core Runtime 1.1.2, .NET Core static files middleware 1.1.3 and install them.
 * Download Mono and install it.

 1. Clone this repository: $ git clone repo name
-2. Change into the work directory:: $ cd WordCounter.Solution
+2. Change into the work directory: $ cd WordCounter.Solution
 3. To edit the project, open the project in your preferred text editor.
-4. To run the program, first navigate to the location of the WordCounter.cs file then compile and execute: $ cd WordCounter/Models $ mcs WordCounter.cs; mono WordCounter.exe;
+4. To set up the server, use commands: $ dotnet restore $ dotnet build $ dotnet run
 5. To run the tests, use these commands: $ cd WordCounter.Tests $ dotnet test

 ## Known Bugs